goodev/dartlang.org/src/site/docs/cookbook/index.markdown

 print(fact.contains('Dart', 2)); // False
 {% endprettify %}

-#### Discussion
+#### 延伸讨论

-The String class provides a couple of shortcuts for testing whether a string is a substring of another:
+The String class provides a couple of shortcuts for 测试 whether a string is a substring of another:

 {% prettify dart %}